SorensenUCSC/CSE211-fa2022/homework-setup.md

 Homework skeletons will be available to download using `wget`.
 Download the homework and `unzip` it.
 You can either work on your code outside the container, using a text editor or IDE of your preference, or you can work on your code inside the container using a terminal based text editor like vim or emacs.

+VSCode is highly recommended editor for developing within docker given it's [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+This allows you to hook into the docker environment within VSCode, letting you access files and the terminal just as you would on your host system.

-When you’re ready to start the container make sure you’re in the top level homework directory (for example, for homework 1 your current directory should be “homework1_packet”, or wherever you extracted the code to).
-Then, run the following command depends on your system:
+When you’re ready to start the container **make sure you’re in the top level homework directory** (for example, for homework 1 your current directory should be “homework1_packet”, or wherever you extracted the code to). `pwd` should return something ending with `/homeworkX_packet`.
+When you mount this directory within docker the permissions will change, so make sure you aren't in a directory that you don't want to lose access to.
+Once you are ready, run the following command depends on your system:

 ### On Linux/macOS
 ```